Fraser-Greenlee/SpatialDataIncidentResponse/README.md

     *Extracting longitude, latitude coordinates for a location using right-click with the hand tool selected in QGIS*

-2. **Data Augmentation** - Visit [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) and follow the instructions to automatically add spatial conversions and metadata to the location records which are exported in a variety of formats (.csv, .gpkg, .gpx) to Google Drive in a root folder called ```_SpatialData```. [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) is created for use with [Google Colaboratory](https://colab.research.google.com/), where python code can be run temporarily on a virtual machine, so no setup is required on your local PC.
-It runs in a web browser and accesses files hosted on your Google Drive for persistent storage between sessions, and therefore requires a free Google account.
-The code can also be used on a local PC with a python installation, [Anaconda](https://www.anaconda.com/) is recommended.
+2. **Data Augmentation** - Visit [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) and follow the instructions to add spatial conversions and metadata to the location records which are exported in a variety of formats (.csv, .gpkg, .gpx) to Google Drive in a root folder called ```_SpatialData```. [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) uses [Google Colaboratory](https://colab.research.google.com/), where python code can be run temporarily on a virtual machine within a web browser, integrating with Google Drive to read and export files.

     The code uses data available only for Great Britain from the Ordnance Survey (GB postcodes and roads), therefore areas outside Great Britain are unsupported.